Charlson Comorbidity Index (CCI) Calculator

 About the Charlson Comorbidity Index (CCI) Calculator

-The Charlson Comorbidity Index (CCI), developed by Mary Charlson and colleagues in 1987, is the most widely used and validated comorbidity scoring system in clinical medicine and research.
+The Charlson Comorbidity Index (CCI), developed by Mary Charlson and colleagues, is the most widely used and validated comorbidity scoring system in clinical medicine and research.
 It assigns weighted scores (1, 2, 3, or 6 points) to 19 comorbid conditions based on their impact on 1-year mortality risk, with the total score predicting patient outcomes.

 The age-adjusted version adds 1 point per decade above age 50, recognizing that age itself is a significant predictor of mortality independent of disease burden.
 CCI scores are used in research to adjust for confounding by comorbidity, in clinical practice to summarize baseline disease burden, and in healthcare administration for risk stratification and case-mix adjustment.